 My son and daughter both loved working with Ms. Jennifer, she is always warm and kind to my children.
 It is always good to see her, she has lovely, welcoming spirit.
 We love her as a teacher because she is encouraging, she built a great curriculum and sometimes my kids were also able to pick songs they were interested at.
 We also love the recitals she organizes twice a year.. it is special 😊

-I have BA in Music, many years of piano and voice training, years of private teaching, creation of a private school music program, choir directing, playing and singing in multiple worship bands.
-I have also worked as a Special Education Para in the Evergreen School district, and taught preschool for 2 years a Doodlebug Preschool, where I now teach preschool music using the KiddyKeys music program.
+I have a BA in Music, many years of piano and voice training, years of private teaching, playing and singing in multiple church worship bands, creation of a private school music program, choir directing, writing music, and teaching Kiddy-Keys Preschool Music program in the Vancouver, WA area.
+I have also been a Para Educator for Special Education and Kindergarten, and worked with clients with Autism in the community.

 I have worked with students ages 3 to 88, in both private and group lessons!
-I have taught students with all types of learning styles, and some with disabilities such as ADHD, Dyslexia, Autism, Low-vision, and Dwarfism.
+I have taught students with all types of learning and thinking styles and some with disabilities such as ADHD, Dyslexia, Autism, Low-vision, and Dwarfism.

-Ask how many lessons they teach in a month?
-Or, if they are on equal pay, how many lessons do they offer in a year or semester?
-What holidays do they take off.
-Ask about additional registration, recitals, or festivals fees.
+Even though both are important, I would ask more about teaching experience over performance experience.
+Ask if they offer a free lesson.
+Are lessons on equal pay or paid individually, and how many lessons do they offer in a year or semester?
+What holidays do they take off?
+Ask about additional registration, curricuum, recital, or festivals fees.
 Talk to the teacher about the instrument you have at home and ask if it is sufficient for their teaching style.
 Ask if there are opportunities for duets or group classes with other students.